Political positions of Keir Starmer: Foreign affairs

-Starmer supports maintaining the UK's nuclear arsenal as a nuclear deterrent, and voted for renewal of the Trident programme; he supports the general post-Cold War British policy of gradual reduction in nuclear stockpiles.
-In 2021, he opposed the withdrawal of NATO troops from Afghanistan, stating: "There is a real risk that international terrorism will take hold again in Afghanistan, so we can't walk away and undermine the legacy of the last 20 years."
+Starmer supports maintaining the UK's nuclear arsenal as a nuclear deterrent, and voted for renewal of the Trident programme.
+He has made comments suggesting he supported the general post-Cold War British policy of gradual reduction in nuclear stockpiles, however in 2025 he announced the purchase of F-35A aircraft capable of deploying US nuclear weapons in NATO's dual capable aircraft nuclear mission which would be "the biggest strengthening of the UK's nuclear posture in a generation".

 In 2014, Starmer argued that the three-month siege of Vukovar by Serbian forces during the Croatian War of Independence in 1991 constituted genocide.
-Starmer's office confirmed that the United Kingdom provided support for United States strikes in Yemen in March 2025 through "routine allied air-to-air refuelling".
+In 2021, he opposed the withdrawal of NATO troops from Afghanistan, stating: "There is a real risk that international terrorism will take hold again in Afghanistan, so we can't walk away and undermine the legacy of the last 20 years."
+Starmer's office confirmed that the UK provided support for U.S. strikes in Yemen in March 2025 through "routine allied air-to-air refuelling".